pytest-dev/pytest-django/docs/helpers.rst

 "fake-tests.example.com".

+.. fixture:: django_set_urlconf

 ``django_set_urlconf``
 ~~~~~~~~~~~~~~~~~~~~~~

-This fixture allows setting the ``settings.ROOT_URLCONF`` to a value created within the test.
+Call this fixture to set ``settings.ROOT_URLCONF`` to a list of urlpatterns created within the test.
+This keeps the URLs local unlike :func:`pytest.mark.urls`.

 Example
 """""""